p0o/react-component-boilerplate/README.md

     ```
     npm run test:watch
     ```
-    - Test will run automatically when you edit any file under `./test`
+    - Test will run automatically when you edit any file under `./src` and `./test`

-* Coverage
+* Generate coverage report
     ```
     npm run coverage
     ```